Superconducting instabilities in a spinful Sachdev-Ye-Kitaev model

-Here we find that neither relation is satisfied, highlighting the strongly-correlated nature of the superconductor.
-Further, the data collapse near $T_c$ (Fig.~\ref{fig:T_dependence} b) suggests that the SC transition becomes first-order when decreasing $|\alpha| \rightarrow 0$.
-There is a significant gap ratio enhancement~\cite{Patel2018a} with $\Delta_0/T_c$ seemingly diverging for small $\alpha$, which can be traced back to the empirical observation that $T_c \sim |\alpha|$ (see Fig.~\ref{fig:T_dependence} c) while $\Delta_0$ depends only weakly on the strength of the attractive interaction.
-In the gapless phase the finite-temperature SC transition is also found to be of first order, as shown in the Appendices.
+Here we find that neither relation is satisfied, highlighting the strongly-correlated nature of superconductivity.
+Further, the data collapse near $T_c$ suggests that the SC transition becomes of first order when decreasing $\alpha$.
+There is also a significant gap ratio enhancement~\cite{Patel2018a} with $\Delta_0/T_c$ seemingly diverging for small $\alpha$, which can be traced back to the empirical observation that $T_c \sim \alpha$ while $\Delta_0$ depends only weakly on the interaction strength.